theme222/SNP-Bridge/README.md

 ## FastQ Simulator
 **FastQMaker.py** uses *FastABase.fasta* as base and creates mock fastq file for continuation in BWA for SAM files to continue on next header, outputs *output.fastq*

+## Sam Bridger
+**SamSplicer.py** uses *SamFile.sam* as information of the reads and the position on reference file *ReferenceFile.fasta* to bridge the reads, this is the latest version and should be used for all real world information